Jackiemesser/Autonomous-UAVs/README.md

 # Autonomous Drones
-List of open-source algorithms and resources for UAVs.
+List of open-source algorithms and resources for autonomous drones.
 The list is a work in progress, so some information may be wrong and lots of useful resources are still missing.

 ## Perception